dylanhayes/dylanhayes.github.io/_posts/2020-01-15-2FA-Going-beyond-the-phone.md

 post is here to remind you it's not just about using your phone to approve logins.
-Although there's been quite a bit of talk about the venerabilities of SMS based authication, authentication apps such as Microsoft and Google's respective Authenticator applications are still an improvement over passwords alone.
+Although there's been quite a bit of talk about the venerabilities of SMS based authication, authentication apps such as Microsoft and Google's respective Authenticator applications are still a vast improvement over passwords alone.
 However, not every use case fits this.

-Many organisations choose to have emergency 'breakglass' accounts armed with powerful privilidges with the credentials physically secured (e.g. locked in in a safe) for use just in case all of the other administrative accounts are unavailable.
+Many organisations choose to have emergency 'break glass' accounts armed with powerful privileges
+with the credentials physically secured (e.g. locked in in a safe) for use just in case all of the other administrative accounts are unavailable.
 On the face of it, this is a wise move, as inevitably a problem might occur when you are least prepared for it.
 Accounts could be compromised or the regular admins unavailable.